SalladShooter/phyal/README.md

 ### Running

-Once you have written out your code with VIAL you can either write it where it runs once or runs continuously (harder on preformance, but works with JS better)
+Once you have written out your code with PHYAL you can either write it where it runs once or runs continuously (harder on preformance, but works with JS better)

 #### Single Use